 Taylor's naval career continued for eight years after the Civil War.
 On 25 July 1866, he was commissioned commodore and, until 1867, served another tour of ordnance duty.
 From 1869 to 1871, he commanded the Northern Squadron of the Pacific Fleet, receiving his promotion to rear admiral on 19 January 1871.
 Rear Admiral Taylor's last assignment was as president of the Board of Examiners in 1872 and 1873.
 Rear Admiral Taylor was placed on the retired list on 7 November 1873.
 On 14 April 1889, he died at Washington, D.C.

-Henry Clay Taylor -- born in Washington, D.C., on 4 March 1845 -- was appointed midshipman at the Naval Academy on 28 September 1860.
-When the Civil War expansion of the Navy engendered a pressing need for junior officers in the fleet, Midshipman Taylor’s class was graduated a year early.
+Henry Clay Taylor was born in Washington, D.C., on 4 March 1845.
+He was appointed midshipman at the Naval Academy on 28 September 1860.
+When the Civil War expansion of the Navy engendered a pressing need for junior officers in the fleet, Midshipman Taylor's class was graduated a year early.
 He was commissioned ensign on 28 May 1863 and posted to the steam sloop Shenandoah operating with the North Atlantic Blockading Squadron.
 In 1864, he was transferred to the sloop-of-war Iroquois, in which he visited the Mediterranean and participated in the hunt for the Confederate raider Shenandoah.

 After the Civil War, Taylor served in a succession of ships on various stations.
 In 1866 and 1867, he was in Rhode Island with the North Atlantic Squadron, and he was assigned to Susquehanna from 1867 to 1868.
 His next tour of duty, in 1868 and 1869, was with the European Squadron in the storeship Guard.